 What will the carer’s assessment cover?

 The carer’s assessment will look at the care and support you provide, as well as providing information and advice to support you in your caring role.
 The assessment will also look at anyone else who may be affected by the caring role.
 This will include identifying any young carers and assessing what support may be available to them.
-If the person you look after is also being assessed, you can be assessed at the same time (as long as you both agree to this).
+If the person you look after is also being assessed, for example by a social worker or occupational therapist, you can be assessed at the same time by one of our carers assessment workers (as long as you both agree to this).
 You can also have a carer’s assessment even if the person you look after does not receive services or refuses services.

 What happens after a carer’s assessment?

-We will give you a copy of your assessment and a support plan.
+We will give you a copy of your assessment and, if appropriate, a support plan.
 This will provide details of the outcomes you have identified and how they are going to be met.
 This could include giving you a personal budget if you meet the eligibility criteria.

 If you would like a carer’s assessment or more information about the carer’s assessment, please contact Sunderland Carers’ Centre on (0191) 549 3768.
 Or to download the assessment form Click here.